microsoft/SmartHotel360-SentimentAnalysis/README.md

 This section will walk through using the Azure Portal and Visual Studio Code to create all of the resources you'd need to deploy the demo to Azure.

-We have added an ARM template so you can automate the resources creation, you still need to configure the Cosmos DB and the Logic App specified in the steps 10, 12 and 14.
+We have added an ARM template so you can automate the resources creation, you still need to configure the Cosmos DB and the Logic App.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FSmartHotel360-SentimentAnalysis%2Fmaster%2FSource%2FARM%2FSmartHotel360.SentimentAnalysis.Azure.Deploy.json?target=_blank" target='_blank'><img src="Documents/Images/57-deploy-to-azure.png" alt="Deploy to Azure"/></a>

- > Note: The deployment of all the resources can take up to 8 minutes.
+ > Note: The deployment of all the resources can take up to 7 minutes.

 Optionally, you can create the Azure resources manually following the [Azure Manual Deployment](Documents/AzureManualDeployment.md) guide.